1. The idea of being the “second gender”

 Well, if being assertive, aggressive, strong, and independent makes a woman a bitch, then maybe that’s what it’s like to “fight like a woman”.

 Always remember that you’re not “just a woman”.
-YOU ARE A WOMAN!
+YOU ARE A GLORIOUS FEMALE WARRIOR!
 And you should never be afraid to speak out and fight like hell against all of these.
 Let the world hear you roar!